 The priority area for the ministry of youth is the community.
 One of the main needs of young people, one of the main reasons they become bored and restless, is the need to be needed.
 The community is a real space, with real people, and real needs.
-Any action in favor of the community is an action that will produce reactions and transformations that can be perceived.
+Any action in favor of the community is an action that will produce reactions, transformations that can be perceived.
 This encourages all involved, but especially the young.

-Although it seems romantic (even epic), the idea of serving in distant lands beyond the sea, as vital as this dimension of service is, is far from being the only way of doing mission.
+Although it seems romantic (even epic), the idea of serving in distant lands beyond the sea, as vital as this dimension of service is, is far from being the only possible way of doing mission.
 For the great majority of people, the call to mission takes place in the context of "flourish where you are planted".
 There is no denying this local, daily dimension of evangelism.
 The ends of the world need the Gospel.
 But Jesus told His disciples to start first at home, in Jerusalem and Samaria, then all Judea.

 Youth must be taught by example that every church has a special responsibility to its community.
-Although our system oversees the financial maintenance of mission in distant lands (see our Sabbath School offering system), the church cannot ignore that it has a special responsibility to the community in which it is locaated.
+Although our system oversees the financial maintenance of mission in distant lands (see our Sabbath school offering system), the church cannot ignore that it has a special responsibility to the community in which it is situated.
 The Jerusalem of every young person is the place where he lives, the school where she studies, it is his university, her work environment.

 In the ideals of Youth Ministry, we can clearly perceive this broad and inclusive vision of the Mission, for, driven by the "Love of Christ" that motivates me, the target challenges me to preach the Advent Message to the whole world in my generation.
 "Everyone" includes those who are close to me.
 By committing myself, in the Vow, to take part in the Youth Ministry of the local church, I am showing interest in my local reality.
-In the purpose, I am reminded that I exist for the youth, the church, and my fellow human.
+In the purpose, I am reminded that I exist for the youth, the church and my fellow human.
 In the Objectives I understand that I exist to Save from Sin and Guide in Service.
 In the Mission statement, I am urged to "work for the young, fostering fellowship and spiritual motivation, empowering them to serve the church and the community."

-Participating in local community service is one of the most effective forms of evangelism.
-It raises awareness of the church, and in particular, the youth; it's something you can invite youth who would not normally go to church to help with; it also open doors to other kinds of services.
-If someone is worrying about basic human needs-from where their next meal will come from, will they have somewhere to sleep the next day, how they will get their lawns mowed, or get to their next doctor's appointment-it's oftentimes hard for them to be very interested in going somewhere to hear a sermon.
+Not only that but doing local community service of some kind is one of the most effective forms of evangelism.
+It raises awareness of the church as a whole, and of the youth in particular; it's something you can invite youth to help with, and it opens doors no other kind of service.
+If someone is worrying about basic human needs, from where their next meal will come from to how they will get their lawns mowed or get to their next doctor's appointment, it's hard for them to be very interested in going somewhere to hear a sermon.